const-ae/transformGamPoi/README.md

 ## Installation

-You can install the current development version of `transformGamPoi`
+You can install the current development version of `transformGamPoi` by typing the following into the [*R*](https://cloud.r-project.org/)
-using:
+console:

 ``` r
 # install.packages("devtools")
 devtools::install_github("const-ae/transformGamPoi")
 ```

+The installation should only take a few seconds and work across all major operating systems (MacOS, Linux, Windows).

 ## Example